CamdenTadhg/TBRead/Planning/Project Plan.md

         ## recommend post date (but let them change it)
     ## schedule a year, month, etc. of books randomly
     ## oops I deleted my calendar button
-## 17 Implement email reminders functionality
+## 18 Implement email reminders functionality
     ## what books will you need over the next 3 months?
     ## time to start a book
     ## time to finish a book
     ## time to post a book
+## 17 Add try/catch/rollback everywhere
 ## 16 Styling
     ## favicon.ico
     ## logo